abel-keya/K-nearest-neighbor-kNN-classifier-and-a-Naive-Bayes-classifier/README.md

 # Problem statement:

-**To conduct the experiments on the two datasets by  Building a K-nearest neighbor (kNN) model classifier  and a Naive Bayes model classifier calculate the resulting metrics.**
+**To conduct the experiments on the two datasets by  Building a K-nearest neighbor (kNN) model classifier  and a Naive Bayes model classifier then  calculate the resulting metrics.**

  ![classes](lazy.gif)
  ![classification](anim.gif)